SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 # Tasks

-### Task 1: Create a New Expense

-**Objective**: Verify the functionality of adding a new recurring expense and splitting it among household members.
+### Task 1: Verify the functionality of adding a new recurring expense and splitting it among household members.

 **Steps**:
 1. Navigate to the home page.